DariusDuta065/dduta065/README.md

 - 👋 Hi, I’m Darius
-- 👀 I’m interested in cloud engineering on AWS, back-end or full-stack roles.
 - 🌱 I’m currently learning Golang, German, and a bit more about psychology, bit by bit.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/dduta065/).
 - 💻 In my free time, I work on side projects with a strong emphasis on automation and making my life easier.
 - 📖 I also enjoy writing about tech and documenting things.
-You can see some of my projects on my [website](https://dariusduta.dev).
+You can see some of my projects on my [small website](https://dariusduta.dev).